aws-samples/sample-bda-redaction/README.md

 ### Deployment

-Run all of the following commands from within a terminal/CLI environment which can include [AWS CloudShell](https://aws.amazon.com/cloudshell/).
+Run all of the following commands from within a terminal/CLI environment.

 The `infra/cdk.json` file tells the CDK Toolkit how to execute your app.